oracle-livelabs/developer/dev-ai-app-dev-rel/quiz/quiz.md

 - To replace the need for a database entirely
 - To be the shiny new box that every developer wants to play with
 - To store customer passwords securely
-* To search for and provide data to an LLM that it would otherwise would not have
+* To search for and provide data to an LLM that it would otherwise not have to generate responses with

+Q: True or False: Oracle AI Database enables you to create embeddings directly within the database
+* True
+- False

 Q: Which Python library is used to connect to Oracle AI Database in this lab?
 - psycopg2